 RISK OF SERIOUS DISORDERS AND RIBAVIRIN-ASSOCIATED EFFECTS

-REBETOL is Merck Sharp & Dohme Corp.'s brand name for ribavirin, a synthetic nucleoside analogue (purine analogue).
+REBETOL (ribavirin), is a synthetic nucleoside analogue (purine analogue).
 The chemical name of ribavirin is 1-β-D-ribofuranosyl-1H-1,2,4-triazole-3-carboxamide and has the following structural formula (see Figure 1).

 Figure 1: Structural Formula